1998 World Cup terror plot: Plot and aftermath

 Although organised by GIA operatives, the plot reportedly had the backing and support of al-Qaeda leader Osama bin Laden.
-Laden funded and assisted in the development of the murder plan, promised to provide additional financial support for implementation and weapons, and participated in the training of key GIA individuals at an al-Qaeda training camp.
-According to the bin Laden biographer, Yossef Bodansky, the World Cup plot being foiled was one of the reasons for "dormant terrorist networks" responsible for the August 1998 United States embassy bombings being "reactivated".
+Although bin Laden had a rented place in the stands of Arsenal Football Club, he wanted to destroy English football.
+Bin Laden funded and assisted in the development of the murder plan, promised to provide additional financial support for implementation and weapons, and participated in the training of key GIA individuals at an al-Qaeda training camp.
+According to the bin Laden biographer, Yossef Bodansky, the World Cup plot being foiled was one of the reasons for "dormant terrorist networks" eventually responsible for the August 1998 United States embassy bombings being "reactivated".

 A terror plot against the UEFA Euro 2000 was discovered after Dutch intelligence services intercepted calls made between GIA operatives from inside French prisons.
 Three men were detained in French prisons as a result of the plot, and three were subsequently arrested in the Netherlands.
 One of the French prisoners detained for the plot was Adel Mechat, who served six years in prison after having been arrested in Germany and extradited to France as part of the 1998 World Cup raids.

 On the night before the first-ever football match between France and Algeria in October 2001, police seized explosives and arrested four Islamist militants suspected of having targeted the game after a phone call had been intercepted with warnings to stay away from the Stade de France.
 Other items retrieved included bulletproof vests and explosives manuals.
 The match itself was marred with controversy and was eventually stopped with 15 minutes playing time left after Algerian fans stormed the field.